smangal13/employee-api/README.md

 # 2. Installation Instructions
   ## Step 1: Install Python 3 (if not already installed)

-  ...Check if Python 3 is already installed by running the following command in the terminal:
+     Check if Python 3 is already installed by running the following command in the terminal:

     ```bash
     python3 --version```

-  ...If Python 3 is not installed, download and install it from the official website: python.org.
+     If Python 3 is not installed, download and install it from the official website: python.org.
   ## Step 2: Install Git (if not already installed)
   Verify if Git is installed:
     git --version